 Mulch.
 So misunderstood, yet so vital for your garden.
-Most of us don’t put much thought into what color we choose, the types available or its many virtues.
+Most of us don’t put much thought into what color we choose, the types available, or its many virtues.
 For example, did you know that mulch is a natural weed suppressor?
-That it is a great option if you prefer not to use pesticides?
-How about that it helps to retain moisture around the base of plants provides additional nutrients for the soil as it decomposes over time?
+It’s a great option if you prefer not to use pesticides.
+And, it helps to retain moisture around the base of plants and provides additional nutrients for the soil as it decomposes over time.

 Time to shine a light on one of your garden’s best friends!

-Types of Mulch – Each variety of mulch has its own qualities and best uses…
+Each variety of mulch has its own qualities and best uses.

 Shredded Bark: Made from woods like cedar and pine, this material is perfect for gardens on a slope.
 Another advantage is that it enriches your garden’s health by decomposing into the soil.